lambdamusic/Ontospy/docs/index.rst

 In a nutshell
 --------------

-OntoSpy can be used either as an interactive language shell (a `repl <https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_ ) or as a Python package.
+OntoSpy can be used either as an interactive command line interface (a `repl <https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop>`_ ) or as a Python package.

-Calling the ``ontospy`` command from a terminal window launches the interactive shell.
-If you pass a valid graph URI (e.g. ``ontospy`` ``http://purl.org/spar/frbr``) then OntoSpy will attempt to extract and print out any ontology-related information contained in that graph.
+Calling the ``ontospy`` command from a terminal window launches a utility for scanning a knowledge model encoded in RDF (or any of its dialects e.g. RDFS, OWL or SKOS).
+For example, if you pass a valid graph URI (e.g. ``ontospy`` ``http://purl.org/spar/frbr``) then OntoSpy will attempt to extract and print out any ontology-related information contained in that graph.

 Many other options are available, in particular OntoSpy allows to load/save ontologies from/to a local repository so that they can be cached and quickly reloaded for inspection later on.
 All without leaving your terminal window!